3 days in alicante: Itinerary

 Is 3 days enough for Alicante?

-Should I do beach time in a 3-day Alicante trip?
+Should I include beach time in a 3-day Alicante itinerary?

 What is the best day to visit Santa Barbara Castle?